casantosmu/quick-ts-setup/README.md

 > Quick TypeScript setup for projects

 This repository provides a default configuration to quickly start TypeScript projects.
 It comes with minimal Prettier, ESLint and Jest configurations.
+It includes features like automatic server restart, environment variables, and debug mode.

 ## Installation